Transcreation versus Translation

 What can clients do?

-Ideally, clients provide a brief, describing all the requirements regarding tone, style, target audience, purpose of the text etc. We therefore advise that clients work very closely with transcreators.
+Ideally, clients provide a brief, describing all the requirements regarding tone, style, target audience, purpose of the text etc. I therefore advise that clients work very closely with transcreators.
 In many cases, the client asks for two or three versions of the target text.
 These include literal back translations and explanations for the pros and cons of the various options, as well as the reasons they have been chosen.

 The charge for transcreation is based on an hourly rate, but some companies have set rates for short ads per advert.